LorincJuraj/New-WP-project/README.md

 My bash script to create new WP project on my localhost

 ## Why?
-Every WordPress developer need to create blank WordPress project very often and it is boring task doing the same thiks again and again.
+Every WordPress developer needs to create a blank WordPress project every now and then and it is boring task doing the same thigs all over again so I wrote a script which can help me do it easily within 2-3 minutes.

 ## What is it doing?
 * creates new folder for WordPress installation